 Professor Richard Vinen is a historian of modern Europe with

 particular expertise on Britain and France, having published books on Margaret Thatcher and the history of National Service.
 His most recent work is 1968: Radical Protest and its Enemies.
 Prior to joining the King’s history department in 1991, he was a Fellow at Trinity College, Cambridge and lecturer at Queen Mary College.
+Prof. Vinen is currently working on a new history of Birmingham.

 Professor Jon Wilson joined the department in 1999 as Lecturer in British Imperial and South Asian History.
 Prof. Wilson’s work focuses on the everyday life of the state in South Asia and Britain.
 He is currently working on a multi-national history of everyday concepts of government from the 1970s to the present, tracing the genealogy of words people take for granted in ordinary political and governmental speech.